The Dark Knight Rises box office: TDKR passes $900 million milestone worldwide

 The Dark Knight Rises stars Christian Bale as Batman, Anne Hathaway as Catwoman, Tom Hardy as Bane, Marion Cotillard as Miranda Tate, Michael Caine, Joseph Gordon-Levitt, Morgan Freeman, Gary Oldman, Matthew Modine, and Tom Conti.

 Christopher Nolan co-wrote the Dark Knight Rises screenplay with his brother Jonathan Nolan, who has stated that the film's basic premise was inspired by Charles Dickens' A Tale of Two Cities.

-“The Dark Knight Rises box office: $900m worldwide" image: Warner Bros.
+"The Dark Knight Rises box office: $900 million worldwide" image: Warner Bros.